-What do you think about Psychosis and what does it mean to you?
+What do you think about psychosis and what does it mean to you?
 For years the general public has been fed a negative view of psychosis and other mental health difficulties.
-This is usually thanks to language and imagery conjured by the media, be it advertising, articles or news stories.
+This is usually thanks to language and imagery, which are mainly conjured by the media, be it advertising, articles or news stories.

-This has given rise to an understanding that there is a need to prioritize challenging stigma surrounding psychosis and other mental health difficulties; highlighted in The National Institute for Clinical Excellence (NICE) guidelines and NHS England’s Five year forward view.
+This has given rise to an understanding that there is a need to prioritise challenging stigma surrounding psychosis and other mental health difficulties; highlighted in the National Institute for Clinical Excellence (NICE) guidance and NHS England’s Five year forward view.

 HOAX Our Right to Hope 2017 tells the true story of Rob, a young man who experienced psychosis.
 It uses a unique cross-media approach to tell Rob’s story from the time when he first starts to experience psychosis, throughout the next ten years of his life, to his death and beyond.

 This is achieved via three artworks, written by Rob’s sister, multi-award-winning writer Ravi Thornton.
-Part-funded by Arts Council England’s Strategic Touring Programme; HOAX Our Right to Hope 2017 comprises a musical stage production, graphic novel and interactive digital app, and is the first time cross-media artworks have been used as a platform to conduct research into stigma and perception around mental health.
+Part-funded by Arts Council England’s Strategic Touring Programme, the project comprises a musical stage production, graphic novel and interactive digital app, and is the first time cross-media artworks have been used as a platform to conduct research into stigma and perception around mental health.

 The musical stage production, directed by Benji Reid, gives an account of Rob as a young man and his time with Helen, the woman who loves him; around the time when he first starts to experience psychosis.

 The graphic novel explores lost love: when Rob’s world becomes a series of struggles and extraordinary insights, as he moves between the facts, fictions and altered realities of his condition.